Councillors' roles in an emergency

 We request Elected Members not go to the scene, or attempt to cross police cordons, for Health and Safety reasons.

-Reliable information in the early stages of an incident can be difficult to obtain.
-It is often better for the Chief Executive or nominated Director to have a clear overview of the situation before contacting Members directly.
+Reliable information in the early stages of an incident can be difficult to get.
+It is often better for the Chief Executive or nominated Director to have a clear overview of the situation before contacting Elected Members.

 Emergencies, by their nature, tend to be chaotic.
-In the early stages, there may be a degree of confusion and apparent disarray.
-This should pass quickly, not least because of the calm assurance of officers.
+In the early stages, there may be a degree of confusion and disarray.
+This should pass, not least because of the calm assurance of officers.
 We train officers through an annual training and exercise programme.
 In times of an emergency, the community looks to their elected representatives for assurance and leadership.
-In this role, the Elected Member can pass important safety information and other advice from emergency managers directly to the affected communities.
+In this role, Elected Members can pass important safety information and other advice from emergency managers to the affected communities.

-Elected Members, for the areas affected by an emergency, can contribute to the District or County Council response in a number of important ways:
+Elected Members, for the areas affected by an emergency, can contribute to the District or County Council response in many important ways:

 - Providing support and encouragement for the efforts of officers of all service areas involved in the response to the emergency.